 $500 MILLION+ RAISED FOR CHARITY

 The Endurance Sports Industry was hit the earliest by the rapid onset of COVID-19, and hit the hardest.
-Events started to be cancelled by the first week of March 2020, and within days, almost 100% of endurance sporting events in the country had been cancelled through at least May.
+Events started to be cancelled by the first week of March 2020, and as of now, almost 100% of endurance sporting events in the country have been cancelled through at least early 2021.